josephhilby/battleship/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This was a team project given while at the Turing School of Software Design.
-The project goal was to enable a game of Battleship [https://en.wikipedia.org/wiki/Battleship_(game)](https://en.wikipedia.org/wiki/Battleship_(game)) to be played between a human and computer opponents in the Terminal.
+The project goal was to enable a game of Battleship [https://en.wikipedia.org/wiki/Battleship_(game)](https://en.wikipedia.org/wiki/Battleship_(game)) to be played between a human and computer opponent in the Terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>